slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 alan perlis -- 105.
 You can’t communicate complexity, only an awareness of it. alan perlis -- 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.

-+ x@yacineMTB -- LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers
-+ x@pmddomingos -- The smarter your AI is, the less data it needs.
-Needing huge training sets is a sign of stupidity.
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."